Westwood High School (Austin, Texas): Chess Club

 In 2009 Westwood traveled to the National Scholastic K-12 Championship, where the 10th grade team won first and the 12th grade team tied for first; the 9th and 11th grade teams placed third and fourth in their sections respectively.

 Westwood High School Robotics Club

-Westwood High School Robotics Club has demonstrated exceptional leadership and success in the Central Texas robotics community.
-The club annually hosts the GEMS League for the FIRST Tech Challenge (FTC), welcoming an average of 24 teams from across the region.
+The Westwood High School Robotics Club hosts the annual GEMS League for the FIRST Tech Challenge (FTC), welcoming an average of 24 teams from across the region.

 Westwood Robotics competes in the FIRST Robotics Competition (FRC) as team number 2583.
 The FRC team qualified for the Texas State Championship in 2025 and was crowned NTX/STEM Gals Off-Season Champion earlier in the school year in partnership with McNeil High School's FRC team.
+The FRC team also qualified for the FIRST FRC Championship in 2026, competing in the Archimedes division.